Chuckatuck

 Pinner Home

-• The Butts-Powell-Saunders Home — The original structure of the Butts-Powell-Saunders house was built ca. 1780-1820.
+The Butts-Powell-Saunders Home — The original structure of the Butts-Powell-Saunders house was built ca. 1780-1820.
 Dr. George Washington Butts bought the property at 133 Kings Highway as well as the Butts farm in Nansemond County, adjacent to the Pembroke Plantation.
 He was born in Chuckatuck in 1843, the son of Edward A. and Mary Butts.
 He graduated from the University of Virginia in 1860.
 During the Civil War, he served with the 13th Virginia Cavalry.
 Dr. Butts graduated from the Medical College of Virginia in 1868.
 He practiced medicine in Chuckatuck and served as Treasurer of Nansemond County at one time.
-The original Chuckatuck House bought by Dr. Butts was a 1 ½ story dwelling with a side passage and two exterior chimneys.
+The original Chuckatuck House, purchased by Dr. Butts, was a 1 ½-story dwelling with a side passage and two exterior chimneys.

-In 1927, Z. H. Powell, who married Dr. Butts’ daughter, Charlotte, extensively rebuilt the house in Chuckatuck and most of the outbuildings as well.
-The outbuildings consist of a small 2 ½ room office, an outside kitchen with a working fireplace, a smokehouse, a workshop/woodshed, and a double garage.
-The remodeled 19th-century house is 1 ½ stories of beaded wood construction and a detailed wrap-around porch with an attached carport and large basement, which dates to the original structure.
+In 1927, Z. H. Powell, who had married Dr. Butts’ daughter, Charlotte, extensively rebuilt the house in Chuckatuck, as well as most of the outbuildings.
+The outbuildings comprise a small 2 ½-room office, an outside kitchen with a working fireplace, a smokehouse, a workshop, a woodshed, and a double garage.
+The remodeled 19th-century house is 1 ½ stories of beaded wood construction and features a detailed wrap-around porch, an attached carport, and a large basement that dates back to the original structure.
 There are two shoulder-end chimneys, one rear chimney, and two gabled dormers.
-The plastered rooms are large and spacious, with two kitchens.
-The Powells installed crown molding and beautiful chair railings as well as hardwood oak flooring throughout the house.
+The plastered rooms are spacious and large, featuring two kitchens.
+The Powells installed crown molding, beautiful chair railings, and hardwood oak flooring throughout the house.
 The Powells were kind people and gave their employees fair opportunities.
 They also owned a large clubhouse on the Butts Farm property where they held many social gatherings during the summer months.
 They rode horses and were always “dressed up”.
 They employed servants and a chauffeur.
 Their son was George Butts Powell.

 A water tank on the property held water pumped from a ram at the artesian well at Chuckatuck Creek.
 Approximately six homes were served with water from this source.
 Harvey Saunders maintained and kept the water tank system plant functioning.